sagnik3788/FlowCD/README.md

 #  Gitops-controller

-A lightweight GitOps controller for Kubernetes clusters inspired by Argo CD.
+A lightweight GitOps controller for Kubernetes clusters inspired by Pipecd.

 ## Features